Vladimir Padrino López: Military career

 On 5 July 1984, Padrino graduated from Military Academy of Venezuela.
 He commanded mortar personnel of the Antonio Ricaurte Infantry Battalion in Rubio, Táchira State.
-Between February and May 1995, Padrino was sent to the School of the Americas at Fort Benning, Georgia for a "Psychological Operations" and "Advanced Officer training" course by the US Army.
-During the 2002 Venezuelan coup d'état attempt, he was a colonel of the Simón Bolívar Infantry Battalion in Fuerte Tiuna, remaining loyal to the government of Hugo Chávez.
-He was later appointed Chief of Joint Staff of the Strategic Defense Central Region Integral by President Chavez.
+Between February and May 1995, Padrino attended courses on "Psychological Operations" and "Advanced Officer training" at Western Hemisphere Institute for Security Cooperation.
+During the 2002 Venezuelan coup d'état attempt, he was a colonel of the Simón Bolívar Infantry Battalion in Fuerte Tiuna, loyal to the government of Hugo Chávez.
+He was later appointed Chief of Joint Staff of the Strategic Defense Central Region Integral by President Chávez.

-In 2013, Padrino became the commander in chief of the Venezuelan Armed forces.
-On 24 October 2014, Padrino was named by President Nicolas Maduro to be the successor of Carmen Meléndez as the Minister of Defense.
+On 24 October 2014, Padrino was named by President Nicolás Maduro to be the successor of Carmen Meléndez as the Minister of Defense.
 Currently Padrino and the Minister of People's Power for Defense hold the positions of Strategic Operational commander of the Bolivarian National Armed Forces.

 Increased authority

-On 12 July 2016, President Nicolás Maduro granted Padrino the powers to distribute food and medicine, authority over all Bolivarian missions, while also having his military command five of Venezuela's main ports, with Maduro stating:
+On 12 July 2016, President Maduro granted Padrino the powers to distribute food and medicine, authority over all Bolivarian missions, while also having his military command five of Venezuela's main ports.

-All ministries and government institutions are subordinated to the National Command of the Great Mission for Safe Sovereign and Safe Supply, which is under the command of the President and of the top General, Vladimir Padrino López.

 This action performed by President Maduro made General Padrino one of the most powerful people in Venezuela, possibly "the second most powerful man in Venezuelan politics".
 Bloomberg's editorial board compared Padrino's appointment to the Cuban government's tactic of granting the Cuban military the power to manage Cuba's economy.

+Presidential crisis

+During the Venezuelan presidential crisis, Padrino announced the military's continued loyalty to Maduro.
+However the Juan Guaidó-led opposition continued to seek Padrino's cooperation to remove Maduro.
+John Bolton said Padrino was willing to defect, but Padrino professed loyalty on live TV later that day, and Padrino prepared the military to suppress opposition by force.
+Following the failed uprising, Padrino stated "All of us have to hold on tight, until the storm passes and at last we can see the faces of those of us who remain," which Ivan Briscoe of Foreign Affairs described as "not the most loyal public statement.
+Maduro may not have been fully satisfied with Padrino's handling of the opposition."

+Capture of Nicolás Maduro

+Padrino strongly condemned the 2026 United States intervention in Venezuela, which involved the capture of Maduro.
+Padrino supported the Supreme Tribunal of Justice appointment of Delcy Rodríguez as acting president in Maduro's absence.
+On 18 March 2026, Rodríguez dismissed Padrino as Minister of Defense.
+He was replaced by General Gustavo González López.

 Personal life

-Vladimir is married to Priscilla Chavez, sister of Hugo Chavez.
-They have 2 Sons, Salahadiin and Nurredine.

-Written work

-Padrino is the author of the manual Preparation Process Operations, which is used as query and serves as a reference in all institutes, schools and universities and vocational training of the Bolivarian National Armed Forces.
+Padrino was married to engineer Yarazetd Jennifer Betancourt Contreras, who worked at PDVSA.
+He later had a romantic relationship with Vivian Arlet Ruiz Barrera.